xpqz/documentation/dotnet-interface/docs/accessing-net-classes/handling-pointers-with-dyalog.md

 Notice that a single parameter is required, so you must enclose it if it is an array with several elements.
 Alternatively, the parameter may be a .NET object.

-The ByRef class has a single property called Value.
+The ByRef class has a single property called `Value`.
 ```apl
       ptr2.Value
 0